 Any slope leads to geometric distortion.
 Radar signals that return to the spacecraft from a mountaintop arrive earlier or at the same time as the signal from the foot of the mountain, seeming to indicate that the mountaintop and the foot of the mountain are in nearly the same place — or the mountaintop may also appear before the foot.
-In a SAR image with layover, the mountains look as if they have fallen over toward the sensor.
+In a SAR image with a layover, the mountains look as if they have fallen over toward the sensor.
 Steeper angles lead to more extreme layover, where mountain tops appear to lay over their base.
 Layover appears bright.

 Geometric distortions are corrected by doing terrain correction.
 ASF has terrain correction tutorials for both Sentinel-1 and ERS-1 and -2, JERS-1, and RADARSAT-1.
 PALSAR RTC products are available already radiometrically terrain-corrected.

 Hills and other large-scale surface variations tend to appear bright on one side and dim on the other.
 (The side that appears bright was facing the SAR.)
 Where slopes are very steep, the dim side may be completely dark because no radar signal is returned at all.
-This is called shadow.
-Slope-influenced brightness is corrected by doing radiometric correction.
-ASF has tutorials which combine radiometric and terrain correction instructions.
+This is called a shadow.
+Slope-influenced brightness is corrected by doing the radiometric correction.
+ASF has tutorials that combine radiometric and terrain correction instructions.

 Various combinations of polarizations for transmitted and received signals have a large impact on the backscattering of the signal.
 The right choice of polarization can help emphasize particular topographic features.

-In urban areas it is at times challenging to determine the orbit direction.
+In urban areas, it is at times challenging to determine the orbit direction.
 All buildings that are perfectly perpendicularly aligned to the flight direction show very bright returns.